 Symptoms of dyslexia in children aged 5 to 12 include:

 - problems learning the names and sounds of letters

 - spelling that's unpredictable and inconsistent

-- putting letters and figures the wrong way round (such as writing "6" instead of "9", or "b" instead of "d")
+- confusion over letters that look similar and putting letters the wrong way round (such as writing "b" instead of "d")

 - confusing the order of letters in words

 - reading slowly or making errors when reading aloud

 - answering questions well orally, but having difficulty writing the answer down